-Figure 13 in Pinney et al. (2004) reported the yearly mean and maximum exposure in working level month (WLM) to workers due to the Q-11 emissions during the years when these silos served as radon sources (1952 to 1958).
-Figure 13 from Pinney et al. is reproduced in Figure A-1 in Attachment A. The yearly radon emissions from the Q-11 silos were estimated based a rearrangement of the atmospheric dilution factor (χ/Q) equation and the maximum exposures (in WLM) from Figure 13.
+Figure 13 in Pinney et al. (2004) reported the yearly mean and maximum exposure in working level months (WLMs) to workers due to the Q-11 emissions during the years when these silos served as radon sources (1952 to 1958).
+Figure 13 from Pinney et al. (2004) is reproduced in Figure A-1 in Attachment A. The yearly radon emissions from the Q-11 silos were estimated based upon a rearrangement of the atmospheric dilution factor ( $\chi$ /Q) equation and the maximum exposures (in WLM) from Figure 13.
 A detailed description of the treatment of adding the Q-11 silos to the overall radon release source terms for those years the silos were active is provided in Attachment A.

-Combining each of these emission sources, Figure 4-2 shows a graphic representation of the 222Rn emission quantity estimates and Table 4-9 summarizes the annual median radon release estimates from (Voillequé et al. 1995) and maximized radon emission rates derived from the data in Pinney et al. (2004).
-Waste Pits were also a source of radon at FMPC but the quantities released were negligible compared to those in Table 4-9.
-To ensure radon intake rate is not underestimated, the estimated naturally occurring background radon levels are included in this evaluation.
+Each of these radon emission sources are combined and summarized in Table 4-9.
+Waste pits were also a source of radon at FMPC, but the released amounts were negligible in comparison with those in Table 4-9.
+To ensure the radon intake rate is not underestimated, the estimated naturally occurring background radon levels are included in this evaluation.
 An ambient background radon concentration of 0.47 pCi/L is assumed.
-This value is based on the average of the background radon concentrations measured from 1989 to 2000 (Environmental Report Fluor Fernald 2001).
+This value is based on the average of the measured background radon concentrations from 1989 to 2000 (Environmental Report Fluor Fernald 2001).
 Attachment C shows background concentration measurements.